Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Introduction

 which is of the simplest form within the class $\bar{\mathcal F}$ and corresponds to the values $B=x$, $A^2=1$ and $A^1=A^0=C=0$ of the arbitrary elements.
 This equation is distinguished within the class~$\bar{\mathcal F}$ by its remarkable symmetry properties.
 In particular, its essential Lie invariance algebra~$\mathfrak g^{\rm ess}$ is eight-dimensional, which is the maximum dimension for equations from the class~$\bar{\mathcal F}$.
 Moreover, it is, up to the point equivalence, a unique equation in~$\bar{\mathcal F}$ whose essential Lie invariance algebra is of this dimension.
 That is why we refer to~\eqref{eq:RemarkableFP} as the remarkable Fokker--Planck equation.
 The study of the equation~\eqref{eq:RemarkableFP} was initiated by Kolmogorov in 1934~\cite{kolm1934a}, and hence it is often called the Kolmogorov equation as well.
-In particular, he constructed its fundamental solution, \footnote{ It was shown in~\cite{gung2018b,kova2013a} how to find this fundamental solution using tools from group analysis of differential equations.
-The constant multiplier of the solution presented in~\cite{kolm1934a} was corrected in later papers. }
+In particular, he constructed its fundamental solution, \footnote{ There was a misprint in the constant factor of this solution in~\cite{kolm1934a}, which was corrected later. }